selforganising/book/onegoodonebad/Named&Unnamed Functions.md

 	console.log(foo);
 	console.log(bar);

-If you create an anonymous function and assign it to a variable immediately when the function is defined then the function can be referenced via that variable in the same way as it could be if you gave the function that name when you created it.
-The difference is that when you assign an anonymous function to a variable the variable only points to the function from that point in your code onward and you can assign a different value to the variable at any time to replace the function.
+####Also note:

-// anonymous function assigned to a variable cannot be called before the variable is initialized
+// An anonymous function assigned to a variable cannot be called before the variable is initialized
 	fnAnonymous(); // undefined

 	   var fnAnonymous = function(){